zhiyiYo/Face-Mask-Detector/README.md

 # Air-Piano
-Playing piano in the air based on STM32 and Yolov4.
+A face mask detector based on STM32 and Yolov4.

 ## Quick start